nolanw/HTMLReader/README.md

 ## Testing

 HTMLReader uses [html5lib's tests][html5lib-tests] for tokenization and tree construction.
-It adds some of its own tests for CSS selectors and sundries.
+It adds some of its own tests too.

 [html5lib-tests]: https://github.com/html5lib/html5lib-tests